Saxophones - vintage v. modern

 Check your prospective purchase very carefully.

-wear in the keys, learn what a dodgy pad looks like, check the body for signs
+wear in the keys, learn what a dodgy pad looks like, check the body

-(there are lists on the web that will give you a rough idea
+number (there are lists on the web that will give you a rough idea

-of this) - some horns were produced over a great many years, and sometimes the earlier
+of this) - some horns were produced over a great many years, and

-which results in over-inflated prices.
-Keeping an eye on the completed
+it on, which results in over-inflated prices.
+Keeping an eye on

-another £200 or more...and one that needs extensive
+cost you another £300 or more...and one that needs extensive

 And don't forget the case - if it's as old as the horn then it probably

-its likely to be.
-A decent case will cost anything from £80 upwards.
+fragile it's likely to be.
+A decent case will cost anything from

-because the horn is a vintage one...that hard-to-reach low
+simply because the horn is a vintage one...that hard-to-reach low

 I'd also recommend you check out Matt Stohrer's guide on evaluating